ailaktt/WD-SEATWORK-4/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-  For this project we were tasked to design static and animated headers & footers.
-The theme that I chose is for the header is aligned to cats then for the footer it was random designs.
-The purpose of this project is for the students to explore the different kinds of design in CSS by applying it to headers and footers.
-One of the main things that i've learned is the use of Nested Specific, Nested Specific Class, Non-Nested Non-Specific Class, Nested Non-Specific Class, and lastly, Design with animation.
-The proect is made in Visual Studio Code with HTML and CSS languages.
+  For this project we were tasked to a create Hero Website.
+The main theme that I incorporated my website with is Barbie Movie 2023It Includes a Home/Landing Page and 4 Hero pages with each showcasing my favorite Barbie character from the movie.
+Each pages of the website is designed to be visually appealing while using different CSS animations and different kinds of layout.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
-- Header Components
-- Footer Components
+- Landing Page
+- Page 1: Barbie
+- Page 2: Ken
+- Page 3: Weird Barbie
+- Page 4: Mermaid Barbie

 ### Technology
 <!-- TODO: List of Technology Used -->